yuanzhongqiao/documind/README.md

 - Works with OpenAI and custom LLM setups (Llava and Llama3.2-vision).
 - Auto-generates schemas based on document content.

+### Roadmap

+Checkout planned features and improvements on the [roadmap](https://github.com/DocumindHQ/documind/discussions).

 ### Try the Hosted Version 🚀

 A demo of the **documind** hosted version will be available soon for you to try out!
 The hosted version provides a seamless experience with fully managed APIs, so you can skip the setup and start extracting data right away.